Eveline Saalberg: 2024

 Saalberg competed at the World Indoor Championships in March 2024.
 She ran in the heats of the women's 4 × 400 metres relay, and the Netherlands won the gold medal in the final.

 In May, she competed at the World Relays.
 She ran in the heats and repechage rounds of the women's 4 × 400 metres relay.

 In June, she competed at the European Championships.
 She ran in the heats of the women's 4 × 400 metres relay, and the Netherlands won the gold medal in the final.

 In August, she competed at the Olympic Games.
 She ran in the heats of the women's 4 × 400 metres relay, and the Netherlands won the silver medal in the final.

 2025

 Saalberg competed at the European Indoor Championships in March 2025.
 She ran in the final of the mixed 4 × 400 metres relay, and the Netherlands won the gold medal.
 In the women's 400 metres, she ran 52.93 s in the heats and did not advance to the semifinals.

 In September, she competed at the World Championships.
 She ran in the heats of the mixed 4 × 400 metres relay, and the Netherlands won the silver medal in the final.
 In the women's 400 metres, she ran 51.73 s in the heats and did not advance to the semifinals.
 In the women's 4 × 400 metres relay, she ran in the heats and final, where the Netherlands won the bronze medal.

+2026

+In August at the European Championships, Saalberg was a member of the Netherlands team which won the gold medal in the women's 4 × 400 metres relay.